tasmota/docs/Bluetooth.md

 Most of the „older“ BT-sensor-devices use unencrypted messages, which can be read by all kinds of BLE-devices or even a NRF24L01.
 The big advantage is the power efficiency as no active bi-directional connection has to be established.
 This is therefore the preferred option, if technically possible.

-With the arrival of the (cheap) LYWSD03 came the problem of encrypted data in MiBeacons, which to date has not been successfully decrypted in open source projects.
+With the arrival of the (cheap) LYWSD03 came the problem of encrypted data in MiBeacons, which to date has only been successfully decrypted in open source projects in a quite complicated way (getting the 16-byte-key with 3rd-party-software while pairing the device with the original Xiaomi-Apps).
 At least the device allows the use of a simple BLE connection without any encrypted authentication and the reading of the sensor data using normal subscription methods to GATT-services.
 This is more power hungry than the passive reading of BLE advertisements.